commitdev/zero-aws-eks-stack/doc-site/docs/guides/kubernetes-cluster.md

     ]}
 >
 <TabItem value="vpc-cni">
-The item marked with `True` is the default for that version.
+The item marked with "True" is the default for that version.

 ```shell
 aws eks describe-addon-versions \